ssilbory/sendemail-docker/README.md

 # sendemail-docker
-A simple container to send an email to a smtp server
+A simple container to send an email to a smtp server.

 Container requires the following arguments in this order: To From Subject "Body" Server.
 Optionally you can supply a user, password and additional arguments to sendEmail.